ysway/RFC913SimpleFTP/README.md

 - Windows
     1. `netstat -ano`

-After find the PID of the process, you can stop the program by using kill command
+After finding the PID of the process, you can terminate the program by using the kill command.

 > Kill the process